-Unless otherwise set forth on meeting notices, regular meetings of the Board are held at least twice per month on Monday evenings, September through June.
-Meetings are commenced generally at 7:15 p.m., and all business is to conclude by 11:00 p.m. unless extended by Board vote.
-The location of meetings unless otherwise specified in notices is in the Select Board's Chambers on the second floor of Town Hall
+Unless otherwise set forth on meeting notices, regular meetings of the Board are held at least twice per month on Monday evenings September through June.
+Meetings are commenced generally at 7:15, and all business is to conclude by 11:00 p.m. unless extended by Board vote.
+The location of meetings unless otherwise specified in notices is in the Selectmen's Chambers on the second floor of Town Hall.